biyan03/restaurant-reservation/README.md

 $ npm run test:cov
 ```

+## Initialize Restaurant Hours Open and Close
+access localhost:3000/restaurant-hours/generate-restaurant-hours
+this link for 1 time access

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.